 *Like everything we carry, display model is in store to try.
-Online orders include express shipping. **None currently available - update mid February.
+Online orders include express shipping - in stock.

 From Headphone Bar: These are the 3003i model, with built in inline mic.
 We have a display set to try and yes- they will blow your mind and reset people's expectations of what a universal fit IEM can sound like.
 The build is also better than expected, even for the price - its better than any custom fit earphone we've seen as well.
 Being able to get this type of sound quality without having to get moulds made, sent away, etc. makes for a nice ownership experience, just open the box and pow - they sound fantastic.

 We don't think there is a product available in the world that competes with these - the K3003 is easily the best sounding set of earphones we've heard, and are right up there with one of the best headphone experiences too.
 They are effortlessly powerful, quick, natural and detailed, with extension on both the top and bottom ends that doesn't appear to stop.

 These are a triple driver earphone model that use a dynamic speaker for the bass and two armature drivers for the mid-high frequencies.
 The advantage of a large company is notable here - AKG has invested the time, ground-up engineering and resources required to design and fine tune these to perfection.

 They seem to be fitting everyone very easily with the supplied medium tips.
 The packaging, build quality, accessories, tuning filters, materials and the attention to detail all appear obsessive.
 The K3003 is handmade in Austria at AKG.
 They look and feel exquisite, as they should.
 The leather case with built in cable management and magnetic closure, for example, is perfect.

 What Hifi, 2012: The AKG K3003i is the priciest pair of in-ears 'phones we’ve reviewed.
 It's also, by a massive margin, the best.